nanopb/nanopb/docs/reference.rst

 The *arg* is passed to the callback when calling.
 It can be used to store any information that the callback might need.

-When calling `pb_encode`_, *funcs.encode* must be set, and similarly when calling `pb_decode`_, *funcs.decode* must be set.
+When calling `pb_encode`_, *funcs.encode* is used, and similarly when calling `pb_decode`_, *funcs.decode* is used.
 The function pointers are stored in the same memory location but are of incompatible types.
+You can set the function pointer to NULL to skip the field.

 pb_wire_type_t
 --------------